infinitly-irrational/FactFlict/README.md

 ### 2. Screen Archetypes

-- [ ] Random Fact Screen
+- [x] Random Fact Screen
-* A random fact is automatically generated upon opening the app
+* A random fact is automatically generated upon opening the view
-* User is able to swipe up to generate a new random fact
+* User is able to tap to generate a new random fact
 * A favorite button is shown on the screen to bookmark
-- [ ] Random Quote Screen
+- [X] Random Quote Screen
-* A random quote is automatically generated upon opening the app
+* A random quote is automatically generated upon opening the view
-* User is able to swipe up to generate a new random quote
+* User is able to tap to generate a new random quote
 * A favorite button is shown on the screen to bookmark
-- [ ] Random Joke Screen
+- [X] Random Joke Screen
-* A random joke is automatically generated upon opening the app
+* A random joke is automatically generated upon opening the view
-* User is able to swipe up to generate a new random joke
+* User is able to tap to generate a new random joke
 * A favorite button is shown on the screen to bookmark

 ### 3. Navigation